connexcs/docs/docs/carrier.md

     * Replace- enter the New Code and New Reason

 !!! example "Code Replace use case"
-    Customer switch requires a SIP 180 response (Ringing), but is only receiving the 183 reponse (Session in Progress).
+    Customer switch requires a SIP 180 response (Ringing) but is only receiving the 183 response (Session in Progress).
 The 180 (with SDP) tells the SIP phone to generate ringing locally (the audio is clear sounding since it is local), but with the 183 (no SDP) the ringing is generated at the network (this may play different ringing, perhaps for the local country).
 In this case, the 183 code can be modified in Reply Management to `Replace` with 180 instead.

 !!! example "Code Failover use case"
     In some situations, carriers may not return SIP failure codes accurately.
-If the carrier seds a 404 (client side error) the customer equipment may not failover to the next carrier automatically.
+If the carrier sends a 404 (client side error) the customer equipment may not failover to the next carrier automatically.
 Use Reply Management to set 404 to `Failover` to the next carrier.

 ### Auth

 1. Carrier **IP Authentication**: This uses IP addresses to allow or disallow attempts to access service.
 To add authorized IP address(es), click the **`+`** button on the right.
 These fields are the same as in [Customer Auth](https://docs.connexcs.com/customer/auth/) except that they pertain to Carriers.
 The only exceptions are:

     + **User name and Password**: These are for the call to connect out to the carrier, if server is acting as a UAC
-    + **Oubound Proxy** (for Ingress only switches): Enter an IP of a Proxy server for calls to route to, before being sent to the carrier.
+    + **Outbound Proxy** (for Ingress only switches): Enter an IP of a Proxy server for calls to route to, before being sent to the carrier.
 This rewrites the UAC IP in the VIA field of the SIP header.
 This reduces management overhead as a customer only needs to authorize the single IP.
 Additionally, multiple addresses can be load balanced using the AnyEdge system.
     + **Weights**: If multiple switches configured in IP Authentication, this field sets weighting to determine which servers are preferred over others, essentially doing outbound distribution to a single carrier, but through multiple gateways to that carrier.

-2. Carrier **SIP User Authetication** would only be used to allow a carrier to connect into the system, not for outbound connections.
+2. Carrier **SIP User Authentication** would only be used to allow a carrier to connect into the system, not for outbound connections.
 Field details can be found under [Customer Auth](https://docs.connexcs.com/customer/auth/).

 ### Failover